-Through its financial assistance program, St. Thomas More School commits to serving qualified students who have demonstrated potential but are unable to afford full tuition.
+Through its financial assistance program, St. Thomas More School commits to serving qualified students unable to afford full tuition.
 The financial assistance program supports STM's commitment to enrolling an economically diverse student body by assisting families in financing STM educational expenses.

-STM uses the National Association of Independent School's School and Student Services to assist families in understanding their ability to pay tuition.
+STM uses the School and Student Services organization to assist families in understanding their ability to pay tuition.
 The application for admission to the school and the financial assistance award evaluation are separate decisions.
 Once applicants have been accepted for admission, those who have applied for financial assistance and completed the application are considered by the Financial Aid Committee.
 The financial aid decision is based on demonstrated need, as revealed by the School and Student Services Financial Aid application.

 Once a family's demonstrated need is determined, STM's Financial Aid Committee will determine if we are able to offer assistance.
 The figures provided by SSS are used as recommendations only and awards are subject to available financial aid resources.
 Although, we do not offer full tuition financial aid awards, STM has a strong record of meeting the demonstrated need of families, particularly those who qualify for aid with incomes between 125K and 200K.